-Our 2 year old provision will be staffed by a room leader and a teaching assistant.
+Our 2-year-old provision will be staffed by a room leader and a teaching assistant.
+Both staff are level 3 trained and have a 1:4 ratio.

-The Nursery children are taught by a qualified teacher and a teaching assistant.
+The Nursery/Reception children are taught by a qualified teacher and level 3 teaching assistants.
+The ratio in Nursery is a minimum of 1:13.